-Outreach Contract Quarterly Report Form 2018-19
+Outreach Contract Quarterly Report Form 2019-20

 CalFresh Outreach partnership contracts are an opportunity for community-based organizations and the Humboldt County Department of Health & Human Services (DHHS) to work together to improve the health of our community.
-We would like to know more about your efforts and of course, we must report to our funders.
-Please use the attached Quarterly Report Form to tell DHHS about your project and to share your ideas for improvement.

-Due dates:
+As part of the contract agreement, reports must be completed and submitted to track progress and activities.

-Quarterly reports are due one month after the end of each quarter.
-Quarterly reports will be based on DHHS fiscal year quarters.
+Due dates: Quarterly reports are based on DHHS fiscal year quarters, regardless of when an agency's contract begins or ends.
 The table below shows each fiscal year quarter and the report due dates.
-Contractors must submit a quarterly report for each quarter in which the contract is active.
-If the total agreement amount is \$10,000 or less you are only required to submit a Final Summary Report.
+If the total agreement amount is \$15,000 or less you are only required to submit a Final Summary Report.

 Quarter Dates Included Date Report Due to DHHS

 1 July 1 through September 30 October 31

 2 October 1 through December 31 January 31

-3 January 1 through March31 April 30
+3 January 1 through March 31 April 30

-4 April I through June 30 July 31
+4 April 1 through June 30 July 31

 Final Summary Report Based on contract term One month after term end